 The Pros on Pedal Order

 How you order your effects pedals determines your sound.
-While conventional wisdom provides some basic guidelines (see “Pedal Order By the Numbers”), here is personal advice from Bradshaw, Cornish, and Friedman.
+While conventional wisdom provides some basic guidelines, here is some personal advice from the pros.

 Bob Bradshaw: (Custom Audio Electronics): “I put the distortion devices early in the chain, then the filter-y and wah-type things and modulation, and then delays.
 I like the idea of a harmonically rich distorted signal being filtered, rather than filtering a clean sound going into an echo.